 In Australia, surgeons are strongly discouraged from advertising set prices for medical procedures (as outlined by the Australian Medical Board guidelines for advertising of regulated health services).

 During your consultation with one of our surgeons, you will be provided with a tailored cost of your procedure.
 You may also call our clinic before your first appointment to discuss approximate out-of-pocket expenses and applicable Medicare rebates.
 Please contact us on 03 9088 5000 or via our online contact form to find out more.

-The cost of your initial consultation with a surgeon is $145, a portion of which may be claimed from Medicare where eligible and with a referral from your GP.
+The cost of your initial consultation with a surgeon is $175 ($225 for weekend consultations), a portion of which may be claimed from Medicare where eligible and with a referral from your GP.